-Instant Pot beef noodle soup is a hearty and healthy meal that is a great dinner during the Winter time.
-Vegetables and pasta make it great.
+Our easy Instant Pot beef noodle soup is a hearty and healthy meal that is a great dinner during the Winter time.
+Made in a Crockpot Express or Ninja Foodi pressure cooker with cut up steak, carrots, celery and egg noodles we make this often.

-Ok so you’ve got to try this Instant Pot beef noodle soup recipe this week.
+Ok so you’ve got to try this beef noodle soup recipe this week.
 Packed with protein and vegetables it is a feel good comfort food meal that everyone will love at your home for sure.
-One of many easy Instant Pot recipes we have on our site. (affiliate links present)
+One of many easy Instant Pot recipes we have on our site.

 Yes you could use a large pot on your stovetop to make this too.
 I would not use stew meat as it would need longer than this timing to get as tender as you’d want.
 Steak is best.
-If you have a Ninja Foodi you can use that too, or a Crockpot Express.
-All pressure cookers work basically the same.
+If you have a Ninja Foodi you can use that too with the lid that is not attached.

 In very little time you can get that fall apart fork tender style meat with little to no effort on your part other than prep.